-The Label Segment is the leading global producer of innovative label solutions for consumer product marketing companies in the personal and beauty care, food and beverage, household, chemical and promotional segments of the industry, and also supplies major pharmaceutical, healthcare, durable goods and industrial chemical companies.
-The Segment's product lines include pressure sensitive, shrink sleeve, stretch sleeve, in-mould, precision printed and die cut metal components, expanded content labels and pharmaceutical instructional leaflets.
+The Label Segment is the leading global producer of innovative label solutions for consumer product marketing companies in the personal care, food & beverage, household chemical and promotional segments of the industry, and also supplies regulated labels to major pharmaceutical, healthcare and industrial chemical customers plus long life labels to automotive, electronics and other durable goods companies.
+The Segment's product lines include pressure sensitive, shrink sleeve, stretch sleeve, inmould, precision printed and die cut metal and plastic components, expanded content labels, pharmaceutical instructional leaflets and plastic tubes.

-CCL Label now operates 87 plants globally, which includes 25 label manufacturing plants in the United States (three in California, Connecticut, Illinois, Indiana, Kentucky, Maryland, Missouri, four in New Jersey, New York, two in North Carolina, three in Ohio, Oregon, Pennsylvania, South Carolina, two in South Dakota and one in Tennessee), and two in Puerto Rico.
+CCL Label now operates 105 plants globally, which includes 29 label manufacturing plants in the United States (three in California, Connecticut, Illinois, Indiana, Kentucky, Maryland, Missouri, four in New Jersey, New York, four in North Carolina, four in Ohio, Oregon, Pennsylvania, South Carolina, two in South Dakota and two in Tennessee), and two in Puerto Rico.
 The Label Segment also operates two plants in Canada (one in Ontario and one in Québec).

-In Europe, the Label Division now operates three plants in Austria, two in Denmark, five in France, seven in Germany, one in Italy, one in the Netherlands, one in Poland, four in Russia, one in Switzerland, one in Turkey and six in the United Kingdom.
+In Europe, the Label Division now operates three plants in Austria, two in Denmark, four in France, nine in Germany, one in Hungary, one in Ireland, one in Italy, one in the Netherlands, one in Poland, five in Russia, one in Switzerland, one in Turkey and eight in the United Kingdom.

-In Latin America, the Label Division operates six plants, two in Mexico, three in Brazil and one in Chile.
+In Latin America, the Label Division operates seven plants, three in Mexico, three in Brazil and one in Chile.

-In Asia, the Label Division has three plants in China, four in Thailand, one in Vietnam, one in Japan, one in the Philippines and one in Korea.
+In Asia, the Label Division has ten plants in China, four in Thailand, one in Vietnam, one in Japan, one in the Philippines and one in Korea.

 In Australia, the Label Division operates four plants.